elastisys/security-review/kubernetes-information-security-review-checklist.md

 2. Is there an escalation process in place if an incident is not responded to in time?

+3. Do you have a process in place to report incidents -- e.g., downtime, data breaches -- to your regulators or users, as required?

+### Capacity Management

+1. Do you have processes in place to predict running out-of-capacity, specifically with respect to CPUs, memory and storage?

+2. Do you have processes in place to add capacity to the cluster when needed?

 ## Kubernetes Cluster Security